flaminshinjan/MangaMaven/README.md

 - Push notifications for updates and interactions
 - Bookmarking and reading manga series
 - Trending and popular manga recommendations
-- Explore section for discovering new manga genres and artists
+- Explore the section for discovering new manga genres and artists

 ## Installation
 1. Clone the repository: `git clone https://github.com/your-username/MangaMaven.git`